Language

 Example: "As she rounded the corner, she saw a crowd gathering near the main entrance."

-3. Using "Saw" in Formal vs. Informal Settings (Brief Note)
+3. Using "Saw" in formal vs. informal settings

 "Saw" appears with equal acceptance in both formal and informal communication.
 However, formal writing sometimes employs alternatives like "observed," "witnessed," or "noticed" to add precision or stylistic variety.

-Appropriateness: While "saw" remains standard across registers, formal academic or professional contexts might occasionally favor more specific verbs to convey nuanced shades of meaning or avoid repetition.
+Note: While the past tense of see remains standard across registers, formal academic or professional contexts might occasionally favor more specific verbs to convey nuanced shades of meaning or avoid repetition.

 Practical Application: Examples in Different Contexts